rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 <Tabs>
 <TabItem value='question' label='Question'>

 You, for some reason, want a combined list of all surnames and all facility names.
 Yes, this is a contrived example.
 Produce that list!
+The listing of surnames and names should have a column title of `surname`.

 </TabItem>
 <TabItem value='expectedResult' label='Expected Result'>